How Long Does It Take to Study Law in the UK?

 If you already have a degree in another subject, you can still become a lawyer by completing a graduate law degree, also known as a GDL (Graduate Diploma in Law).
 This program typically takes one year to complete if studied full-time, or two years if studied part-time.

-Related Article: Scholarship to Study Nursing in UK: A Comprehensive Guide
+Related Article: Best Courses to Study in the UK

 Legal Practice Course